Skip to Content

 • the sale or licensing of Canadian consumer user data obtained from an online marketplace, a social media platform, or an online search engine.

-The DST thresholds are such that, in practice, only large U.S. technology companies are in scope.
+The DST thresholds are such that, in practice, predominantly large U.S. technology companies are in scope.

 Global Minimum Tax Act (“GMTA”)

 Canada adopted Pillar 2 by enacting the GMTA in 2024, which at the time of enactment included a QDMTT and an IIR.
-Proposed amendments would enact the UTPR effective in 2026.
+Proposed amendments would enact the UTPR for fiscal years beginning on or after December 31, 2024.

 The OBBBA – §899